TCU Horned Frogs football

 The TCU Horned Frogs football team represents Texas Christian University (TCU) in college football at the NCAA Division I Football Bowl Subdivision (FBS).
 The Horned Frogs play their home games in Amon G. Carter Stadium, which is located on the TCU campus in Fort Worth.
-They have been members of the Big 12 Conference since 2012, and were previously members of the Mountain West Conference (MWC), Western Athletic Conference (WAC), Conference USA (C-USA), Southwest Conference (SWC), and Texas Intercollegiate Athletic Association (TIAA).
+TCU began playing football in 1896 and has been a member of the Big 12 Conference since 2012.

-TCU began playing football in 1896 and claims national championships in 1935 and 1938.
-TCU has one Heisman Trophy winner, Davey O'Brien, as well as 6 Heisman finalists.
-TCU has had eight former players inducted into the College Football Hall of Fame.
-Following decades of futility during the late 20th century, TCU returned to national prominence in the late 1990s.
-Under head coach Dennis Franchione (1998-2000), they won their first bowl game and were ranked in the final AP poll for the first times since 1956 and 1959, respectively.
-TCU enjoyed further success under Franchione's successor, Gary Patterson (2001-2021).
+The Horned Frogs claim national championships in 1935 and 1938, when they were led by Pro Football Hall of Fame quarterback Sammy Baugh and Heisman Trophy winner Davey O'Brien, respectively.
+TCU has had six other Heisman finalists.
+In addition to Baugh and O'Brien, TCU has had six other former players inducted into the College Football Hall of Fame.
+Following decades of futility during the late 20th century, TCU returned to national prominence under head coach Dennis Franchione (1998-2000).
+Franchione led the Horned Frogs to their first bowl game win and AP poll finish since the 1950s.
+TCU enjoyed further success under Franchione's successor, Gary Patterson (2001–2021).
 Patterson led the Horned Frogs to ten seasons of 11 or more wins, including a perfect 2010 season, six AP top 10 finishes, and a share of the 2014 Big 12 conference championship.
 Sonny Dykes would replace Patterson in 2022 and lead TCU to their first College Football Playoff berth.
 They defeated Michigan in the Fiesta Bowl semifinal and advanced to the national championship, where they lost to Georgia.

 TCU ranks 4th all time in final AP poll points among private schools, behind Notre Dame, USC, and Miami-FL.
 The Horned Frogs are also one of only four FBS teams to have played in all six College Football Playoff Bowls, winning all but the Orange.